-(i) To pay the cost of labor and materials necessary to repair or replace any LHA property damaged or destroyed by the negligence or intentional act of tenant, any household member, or any guest.
+(i) To pay the cost of labor and materials necessary to repair or replace any LHA property damaged or destroyed by the negligence or intentional act of Tenant, any Household Member, or any Guest.

-(j) For tenant, household members and guests: to keep no pets in the unit or on LHA property except as may be otherwise authorized.
+(j) For Tenant, Household Members and Guests: to keep no Pets in the unit or on LHA property except as may be otherwise authorized.

-(k) For tenant, household members and guests: to comply with the reasonable rules and policies established by the LHA for its developments.
+(k) For Tenant, Household Members and Guests: to comply with the reasonable rules and policies established by the LHA for its Developments.

-(l) For tenant, household members and guests: to make or allow no alterations or additions to the unit or other property of the LHA without the LHA's prior written consent.
+(l) For Tenant, Household Members and Guests: to make or allow no alterations or additions to the unit or other property of the LHA without the LHA's prior written consent.

-(m) To permit access to the unit by the LHA for inspections or routine maintenance following notice of at least 48 hours; in the event of repairs or maintenance in response to a request by tenant, to permit access after reasonable notice; and in the event of an emergency, endangering or appearing to endanger life or property, to permit access after whatever reasonable notice which the circumstances may permit.
+(m) To permit access to the unit by the LHA for inspections or routine maintenance following notice of at least 48 hours; in the event of repairs or maintenance in response to a request by Tenant, to permit access after reasonable notice; and in the event of an emergency, endangering or appearing to endanger life or property, to permit access after whatever reasonable notice which the circumstances may permit.

-(n) To keep all smoke detectors and other fire safety equipment in the unit unobstructed; for tenant, household members, and guests: to do nothing to render any such detector or other fire safety equipment in-operational and to give prompt notice to the LHA of any in-operational detector or other such fire safety equipment.
+(n) To keep all smoke detectors and other fire safety equipment in the unit unobstructed; for Tenant, Household Members, and Guests: to do nothing to render any such detector or other fire safety equipment in-operational and to give prompt notice to the LHA of any in-operational detector or other such fire safety equipment.

-(o) For tenant, household members, and guests: to vacate promptly upon termination of the lease or, if tenant contests termination of the lease, at other agreed time or time established by court order.
+(o) For Tenant, Household Members, and Guests: to vacate promptly upon termination of the lease or, if Tenant contests termination of the lease, at other agreed time or time established by court order.

 (p) To pay the LHA's costs in an eviction action commenced because of breach of the lease or because of other good cause for termination of the lease or in an action for voiding the lease pursuant to M.G.L. c.
 139, § 19 if the action results in the termination of the lease.

-(q) To sign a new lease or lease addendum whenever necessary to reflect a re-determined rent, a change in household size, or change(s) in terms and conditions of tenancy.
+(q) To sign a new lease or lease addendum whenever necessary to reflect a re-determined rent, a change in Household size, or change(s) in terms and conditions of tenancy.

-(r) For tenant and household members: to participate in any wage, tax, and/or bank match system required by the Department and permissible under law and to provide upon request the information and authorizations necessary for such a wage, tax, and/or bank match.
+(r) For Tenant and Household Members: to participate in any wage, tax, and/or bank match system required by EOHLC and permissible under law and to provide upon request the information and authorizations necessary for such a wage, tax, and/or bank match.

-(s) Subject to any applicable law, for tenant and each other adult household member, to provide the LHA with his or her social security number, and to authorize use of such social security number for use by the LHA for verification of income and assets of the household through the Massachusetts Department of Revenue's integrated tax system, wage reporting, and bank match systems or similar means of verification.
+(s) Subject to any applicable law, for Tenant and each other adult Household Member, to provide the LHA with his or her social security number, and to authorize use of such social security number for use by the LHA for verification of income and assets of the Household through the Massachusetts Department of Revenue's integrated tax system, wage reporting, and bank match systems or similar means of verification.

 (6) Provisions on Reasons for Termination of the Lease.
-The lease shall specify reasons for termination of the lease and of occupancy of the unit by tenant and tenant's household; the reasons shall include the following:
+The lease shall specify reasons for termination of the lease and of occupancy of the unit by Tenant and Tenant's Household; the reasons shall include the following:

-(a) Tenant's written notice of termination mailed or delivered to the LHA at least 30 days prior to termination.
+(a) Tenant's written Notice of Termination mailed or delivered to the LHA at least 30 days prior to termination.

 (b) Tenant's nonpayment of some or all rent.

-(c) Breach or violation by tenant or a household member of any of the material terms of the lease, including but not limited to breach or violation of any of the tenant's obligations specified in 760 CMR 6.00.
+(c) Breach or violation by Tenant or a Household Member of any of the material terms of the lease, including but not limited to breach or violation of any of the Tenant's obligations specified in 760 CMR 6.00.